 However, there are five writing tasks that all writers have in common.

-Finding the best writing app for you for each of these tasks will make sure you have the right tools for the job.
+Finding the best writing app for you for each of these tasks will ensure you have the right tools for the job.

 Five tools every writer needs

 1. Write.
 You need to write and save your words securely.
-You can achieve this in so many ways today.
+There are so many ways you can achieve this today.

 You might think instantly about Microsoft Word.
 But it is a business tool and not the best word processing solution for creative writing.